 Master of Education in Curriculum Studies with a Focus in Music Education

-Our Acadia University Master of Education in Curriculum Studies with a Focus in Music Education program will provide you with opportunities to learn and share experiences with colleagues in courses that offer both theoretical grounding and practical application.
-Through this program, you will develop as a leader in music education.
+Acadia University's Master of Education in Curriculum Studies with a Focus in Music Education program provides opportunities to learn and share experiences with colleagues in courses that offer both theoretical grounding and practical application.
+Through this program, music educators will learn skills to transform their teaching practice and music programs.

-In this part-time program, you'll complete 10 courses over a two-year period.
-We've designed our program to be friendly to your schedule as a working professional.
-You'll study in a cohort group through a combination of virtual classroom sessions, online modules, and individual/group instruction, including face-to-face meetings with professors and advisors.
+In this part-time program, you complete 10 courses over a two-year period.
+Course facilitation will comprise in-person, synchronous, and asynchronous modalities.
+Online courses are provided in the fall, winter, and spring, with in-person classes held at Acadia University in the summer terms.
 Your program will build from one course to the next (unlike many online-only programs), culminating in a capstone experience.

 Our program is designed to be course-based, but you can also consider a thesis option.